5 Written questions

 5 Matching questions

-- e A subatomic particle w/ a single unit of positive electrical charge (+)
+- d A subatomic particle w/ a negative charge.

 5 Multiple choice questions

 - Changes is the chemical compound of matter.

 - is one in which the nucleus decays, giving off particles of energy.

 5 True/False questions

 What are elements? → Elements that exist in different forms

 Forms of an element that differ in mass

 Same num of protons and electrons but diff num of neutrons